tylerhelmann/dickeya-barseq-2021/lib_mapping.md

 #### Set up strains for FEBA pipeline

-(Will use "genes.tab" files for BarSeq.)
+(Will use "genes.GC" files for BarSeq.)

 ~~~ bash
 for lib in Dda3937 DdiaME23 Ddia6719 PcWPP14; do